yuvalmGS/gigaspaces-wiki-jekyll/xap97/query-by-id.markdown

 weight: 100
 ---

-{%comment%}
-{% summary %}Id Based query - Primary Key based retrieval{% endsummary %}
+{% summary %}{% endsummary %}

-# Overview
-{%endcomment%}

 The space can be queried for entries using [Template Matching](./query-template-matching.html) or [SQLQuery](./query-sql.html), but sometimes we know the exact id of the entry we need and prefer a faster solution.
-This is where id-based queries come handy.
+This is where id-based queries come in handy.

 # Reading an Entry By ID